Sat, Jun 3

 - Pamela Harwood and Peter Feder

-This all-organic garden has evolved over the last twenty-six years, created and entirely tended by its two self-taught owners...
+This all-organic garden, which has evolved over the last 27 years, is designed and entirely tended by its two self-taught owners...